intel/sawr/README.md

 an Intel&reg; RealSense&trade; R200 3D camera.

 The hardware specification,
-located in [sawhr_description/hardware],
+located in [sawr_description/hardware],
-is intended to be sufficient to allow you to build your own Whr robot if you have access to a laser cutter.
+is intended to be sufficient to allow you to build your own SAWR if you have access to a laser cutter.
-The hardware specification is in the form of some OpenSCAD files, a bill of materials, and basic build instructions (in [sawhr_description/hardware/BUILD.md]).
+The hardware specification is in the form of some OpenSCAD files, a bill of materials, and basic build instructions (in [sawr_description/hardware/BUILD.md]).
 Laser-cutting files are derived from the OpenSCAD master but are included for convenience as well.
 The SW stack enables basic autonomous navigation and currently supports building a 2D map with gmapper and then planning and executing a motion path using move-base.